coderefinery/planets/README.md

-# planets
+# planets: A little example project we use in teaching

-A little example project we use in teaching
+This is part of https://coderefinery.github.io/research-software-engineering/.